Committed to Excellence, Equality and Enjoyment

 The importance of laws - whether those that apply to the classroom, the school or the country, are consistently reinforced.
 Our school has a School Charter, which is deeply embedded in our daily work.
 Each class also discusses and sets its own Class Charter that is clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Our pupils are taught the value and reasons behind laws: that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 The curriculum provides opportunities to help pupils distinguish between what is morally right or wrong.
 Regular visits from authorities such as the police and fire services help to reinforce this message.

 We are working towards becoming a UNICEF Rights Respecting School and have achieved the Recognition of Commitment award.
-Pupils know and understand that our core values of respect and responsibility are imperative in everything we do.
-Pupils respect that they have rights and, in order to have these rights, they respect that that they need to behave with responsibility for others’ rights.
+Pupils know and understand that our core value of respect is an integral part of everything we do.
+Pupils in our school know they have unconditional rights.

 Tolerance of those of Different Faiths and Beliefs